zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 ------

-Consider a two-player board game like chess—or tic-tac-toe, Reversi, or indeed, _any_ two-player, zero-sum, perfect information game.
+Consider a two-player board game like chess—or indeed, _any_ two-player, zero-sum, perfect information game.
 Suppose we know how to calculate how "good" a particular board position is for a player—in chess, this is traditionally done by assigning a point value to each type of piece and totaling up the point values of remaining pieces for each player.

 [SLIDE: chess_piece_relative_value.png]